 Throughout history, the easiest way for women to create a world in which they’re treated equally—or rule outright—has been to write that world into existence through fiction.
 As women have fought for and claimed their rights in the real world, those fictional worlds found in science fiction and fantasy have shifted and evolved, too.
 See our list below of ten books which trace that progress through more than 100 years.
-Then, head over to our women of sci-fi and fantasy sale to download a book by these great authors!

 Written before women in the United States even had the right to vote, Herland was far ahead of its time in terms of its portrayal of women as equal to men and its politics outside of feminism.
 Three men find their way to a society composed entirely of women.
 Having been cut off from the larger world for millennia and miraculously developed the ability to procreate without men, their society throws the men for a loop when they compare it to their own—drawing a range of reactions from the trio as the Herlandian ways expose the hypocrisies and fallacies of what they’ve always accepted as the natural relationship between the sexes.
 That the male characters intrude upon the women of Herland shows how the ideas of male dominance originate not from nature, but rather are a societal imposition.

 Encapsulating how unique the female experience is to each woman, Joanna Russ’ The Female Man brings four women—or really just one woman—from parallel universes together and introduces them to the societal and situational circumstances that helped shape each of them.
 A precursor of sorts to the intersectionality in feminism that’s more widely recognized today, The Female Man explores the relationship between women’s identities and the societies that produced them—as well as the desires that stem from what those societies value and where the lines are for those who don’t conform.
 Where Herland only really addressed heterosexuality, The Female Man brings homosexuality into the conversation.